Colombia: Santa Marta

 ITINERARY

-Day 1: Arrivals & Transfer to Mountain House Lodge Aug 24
+Day 2: Arrivals & Transfer to Mountain House Lodge

 Transfer today from Barranquilla to Mountain House, nestled in the picturesque Sierra Nevada de Santa Marta.
-This endemic-laden landscape is completely separate from the Andes Mountains, yet boasts the tallest peaks.
+This endemic-laden landscape is completely separate from the Andes Mountains, yet it boasts the tallest peaks.

 D & ON: Mountain House Lodge